 There are many methods to bend stainless steel tubing.
 Some of these methods are:

 Mandrel bending is one of the most common types of bending methods.
-In this type of bending, a solid mandrel is inserted inside the tube, and pressure is applied to bend the tube.
-The purpose of the mandrel is to ensure the tube does not collapse on the application of pressure.
+A solid mandrel is inserted inside the tubing, and the bending tool applies pressure to bend the tubing.
+The purpose of the mandrel is to ensure the tubing does not collapse, taking into account the force applied to it.

 Three Roll Bending

 Roll bending is also known as angle bending.
-In this type of bending, three rollers are placed consecutively to one another.
-The tube passes through these rollers, creating the required bend radius.
-The rollers can be placed in a horizontal or vertical position.
+Three rollers are placed consecutively to one another, and the tubing/pipe passes through these rollers, creating the required bend radius.
+The rollers can be in a horizontal or vertical position.
 Roll bending is used for stainless steel tubing when manufacturers require spiral bends.

-Draw bending is one of the simplest forms of tube bending machines.
-In this bending process, a tube is held stationary by a clamp die while a pressure die moves the tube to achieve the required bend angle.
-This bending is done without a mandrel.
-The bend die is placed to provide the circularity of the bend.
+A draw-bending machine is a simple tool.
+In this bending process, the tubing is held stationary by a clamp die while a pressure die moves the tubing to achieve the required bend.
+Draw bending doesn’t use a mandrel – it uses a ‘bend die’ to maintain the circularity of the bend.

-In compression bending, the tube is held in position by a clamp die.
-Then it is bent around a stationary bend die while a compression die applies pressure on the tube.
-This type of bending method is used when symmetrical bends are required on the tube.
+In compression bending, the tubing is held in position by a clamp die.
+Then it is bent around a stationary bend die while a compression die applies pressure.
+This type of bending method can produce symmetrical bends.
 The accuracy and bend quality achieved by this method is not very good.

 What to Look for When Buying a Stainless Steel Tubing Bender?